FrancesCoronel/personal-website-v3/site/drafts/2017-05-11-interview-kapor-capital.md

 ## Or how an MS in CS student with no prior VC experience got an interview with one of the most well-recognized VC firms in Silicon Valley

+I'll admit right away that this title is somewhat misleading because ultimately I didn't get the position BUT hot damn, at least I tried.

+...

-First, I would like to say how grateful I am for having been given the opportunity to interview with Kapor Capital as a summer associate.
+So first, I would like to start out by saying how grateful I am for having been given the opportunity to interview with Kapor Capital as a summer associate.
 While I did not end up getting an offer, I learned a lot along the time and wanted to share tidbits from my experience.

-To provide some context, there were approximately 650 applicants this year which is over a 200% increase from last year when there were only about 200.
+To provide some context, there were approximately 650 applicants this year which is over a **200% increase** from last year when there were only about 200.
 Of the applicants for this year, there were only four summer associate openings.

 In other words, the competition was **tough** but I was one of the lucky few to